jwplayer/ott-web-app/docs/build-from-source.md

 3. Create or update the .ini files in `/ini` for the modes you will be running in (probably dev and prod.)
     You can copy the ini file from `/ini/templates` into `/ini`.
 The files in `/ini` are git-ignored, so you do not need to worry about account values in source control, but you will need to recreate the ini files each time you make a fresh checkout of the repository.

-    The ini files provide startup values to the application such as which app config to load by default.
+    The .ini files provide startup values to the application such as which app config to load by default.
 See [initialization-file](initialization-file.md) for more details.

 4. Start the local development server.